cogeotiff/rio-cogeo/README.rst

 **Important**

 Using internal nodata value with lossy compression (`webp`, `jpeg`) is not recommanded.
-Please use internal masking (or alpha band if using webp)
+Please use internal masking (or alpha band if using webp).

 Contribution & Development
 ==========================

-The rio-cogeo project was begun at Mapbox and has been transferred in January 2019.
+The rio-cogeo project was begun at Mapbox and has been transferred to the CogeoTIFF organization in January 2019.

 Issues and pull requests are more than welcome.